Net4FunGR/net4fungr.github.io/content/posts/iou-love/index.md

   - containerlab
   - automation
 categories:
-  - network monitoring
+  - Netsim
 toc:
   enable: true
 code:
   copy: true
   maxShownLines: 30
-author: false
+author: " "
 summary: Showcase how to use Cisco IOL in your containerlabs using netlab to orchestrate the provisioning of the infra and Kentik for the traffic visibility and monitoring use cases.
 ---
 ---
 ## Intro

 Cisco IOU and I go back a long time - explaing ccie lab